Last week we had the first Creating Money Magic life class for this “semester”.

 I know I didn’t mention shares on here but Chenine explained that shares are a high risk investment and you should only invest in shares if you have extra income.
 I think shares are great but I’m a passive investor, which means I don’t see the value in actively trading shares on the market.

-The other thing is that in South Africa you need a large lump sum to start investing in the market, but there are alternatives, like ETFs (Exchange Traded Funds) and Satrix, which don’t require as much money.
+In South Africa you need a large lump sum to start investing in the market, but there are alternatives, like ETFs (Exchange Traded Funds) and Satrix, which don’t require as much money.

 Personally I spent the first part of my personal finance journey taking care of basics – getting out of debt, building up on savings, beefing up on retirement investments, getting life insurance, building a credit score, getting endowments etc.